Nuitka/Nuitka/README.rst

 ship those dependent DLLs by copying them from your system.

-Beginning with Microsoft Windows 10, Microsoft ships ``ucrt.dll`` (Universal C Runtime libraries) which rehook calls to ``api-ms-crt-*.dll``.
+Beginning with Microsoft Windows 10, Microsoft ships ``ucrt.dll`` (Universal C Runtime libraries) which handles calls to ``api-ms-crt-*.dll``.

 With earlier Windows platforms (and wine/ReactOS), you should consider